Bentonville neighbors concerned for proposed apartment complex

 BENTONVILLE, Ark.
 (KNWA/FOX24) — Some Bentonville residents are raising concerns about a proposed apartment complex for a spot that’s prone to flooding and traffic accidents.

-The piece of oland up for rezoning is that the corner of Battlefield Boulevard and Central Avenue.
-The rezoning proposal would change the property from Planned Residential Development, Residential Office and Agricultural to Planned Unit Development
+The piece of land up for rezoning is the corner of Battlefield Boulevard and Central Avenue.
+The rezoning proposal would change the property from Planned Residential Development, Residential Office, and Agricultural to Planned Unit Development

 “We just do not have the infrastructure yet to house 900-plus units behind us in this area,” she said.